ADVANTICS/documentation/products/adm-cs-secc/docs/evse_overview.md

 There are many key components making up a charging station.
 Some of them are essential (like power converters for DC charging), others are required by their respective national standards (like ground fault monitoring devices).
 A properly designed charging station should be cost-optimized, but safe and compliant.
 Generally speaking, the lower the power, the fewer additional components would be installed, as they can significantly affect the price.

-!!! warning
+> [!WARNING]
-    Always check national rules and requirements when designing a charging station.
+> Always check national rules and requirements when designing a charging station.
 Do not rely on the following information to be accurate or even applicable.

 ## Input (mains) side protection